Henri Schindler

-Henri Schindler is a New Orleans Mardi Gras historian and float designer.
+Henri Schindler (born December 26, 1940) is an American Mardi Gras historian and float designer.

 Early life

 Henri Schindler grew up in Algiers Point, directly across the Mississippi River from the French Quarter.
 His earliest memory was that of a Mardi Gras parade when he was five year's old, after the festival had returned to the streets after World War II.
 For the past 40 years he has worked with many of the traditional old-line krewes in designing their floats.

 Louis Andrews Fischer, his mentor and parade designer, took him under her wings and made a point of introducing him to the important krewe captains, so that he could become her successor as a designer.
 Schindler's apprenticeship began in 1971 when he ran into Fischer by chance on Ash Wednesday and helped carry her groceries home.
 On a table he saw watercolor designs of parade floats that he had just seen on the streets.
 He continued to work on Carnival designs and collect memorabilia after her death.